kiwi0fruit/pyappshare/template_app/setup/README.md

       (open folder with downloaded Miniconda in the terminal before running the command),
     * [macOS install instruction](https://conda.io/docs/user-guide/install/macos.html).

-2. _(Optional.
+2. If on **Windows** install [Git Bash](https://git-scm.com/downloads).
+  Install instructions are straight-forward.

+3. _(Optional if on Unix.
 Needed only if the app developer is lazy)_ Install [Git](https://git-scm.com/downloads).
   Install instructions are straight-forward.
 Another option on macOS is to install the Xcode Command